Storing Session Tokens

 Set Session Token Expiry Time

-The Session Token Timeout setting, under your Session Management settings defines the expiry length of the session token, before it must be refreshed using a valid refresh token.
+Under Session Management, Session Token Timeout controls how long a session token stays valid before it must be refreshed with a valid refresh token.

 Session Token Management

-Depending on the project configuration, you can handle the session token in two different ways - in cookies or in response body.
+In your project configuration, you can deliver the session token in two ways: manage in cookies, or manage in response body.

 Managing with Cookies